shin-kinos/nestjs-mongodb/README.md

 ## Description

 * This is a tutorial explains how to interact NestJS with MongoDB
-* Step-by-step instruction to implement NestJS connectiong with MongoDB on localhost
+* Step-by-step instruction to implement NestJS connecting with MongoDB on localhost
 * Enjoy

 ## Test Environment